-Clark, a Democrat, was the representative for Missouri's 3rd congressional district from 1861 to 1863.
+Clark was the representative for Missouri’s 3rd congressional district and was a Democrat.
+He served from 1861 to 1863.

 From Dec 1857 to Mar 1863, Clark missed 138 of 998 roll call votes, which is 13.8%.
 This is better than the median of 27.9% among the lifetime records of representatives serving in Mar 1863.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Dec 1859-Feb 1860||69||0||0.0%||0th|

 |Dec 1862-Mar 1863||1||1||100.0%||96th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000